-The first point of contact regarding your child is always his/her teacher or advisor.
+The first point of contact regarding your child is always his/her teacher.
 Allow 24 hours for a response.
 Administration will only get involved in resolving classroom issues after other avenues have been pursued.

 Although communication is key, no phone calls will be put through to the classrooms during class time.
 If you have a message for your student's teacher or for your student, you can call the main office and that message will be delivered during a break in the academic day.
 If there is an emergency, the main office can call your son/daughter out of class.
 Parents are asked not to call or text message their student on their cell phone during the school day.
-School policy requires that cell phones be shut off and left in lockers.
-If the cell phone is found on the student's person, it will be confiscated (see cell phone policy page 22).
+School policy requires that cell phones be shut off and kept out of sight.
+If the cell phone is out during the school day, it will be confiscated.

-Attend open houses, parent teacher conferences, exhibitions, ELO presentations, and school events.
+Attend open houses, parent teacher conferences, exhibitions, and school events.